kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 ## Summary

 CRDs need direct support for non-trivial validation.
 While admission webhooks do support CRDs validation, they significantly complicate the development and operability of CRDs.

 This KEP proposes that an inline expression language be integrated directly into CRDs such that a much larger portion of validation use cases can be solved without the use of webhooks.
-Support for defaulting and CRD conversions via the expression language will also be added in the future.
+When selecting an exression language, we want to be sure that it can support defaulting and CRD conversion in the future.

-This KEP proposes the use the adoption of [Common Expression Language (CEL)](https://github.com/google/cel-go).
+This KEP proposes the adoption of [Common Expression Language (CEL)](https://github.com/google/cel-go).
 It is sufficiently lightweight and safe to be run directly in the kube-apiserver, has a straight-forward and unsurprising grammar, and supports pre-parsing and typechecking of expressions, allowing syntax and type errors to be caught at CRD registration time.

 <<[UNRESOLVED @jpbetz @cici37]>>
 There are alternatives to CEL that we have not yet ruled out.
 We are focusing